-Many good methods exist and they are neither expensive nor time consuming.
+Many good methods exist and they are neither expensive nor time-consuming.
 A 20-year old trainee can find a considerable amount of data on the internet.
 You no longer need to call in a consultant to perform a satisfaction study because of the inexpensive software that is available on the market.

 You really need to avoid issuing too much information or issuing it in an anarchical manner.

-4 lines of enquiry:
+4 lines of inquiry: